mikeCenters/NumberTextField/README.md

 # Change Log
+## v0.2.2
+- Resolved error with the NumberTextField not updating on certain model changes.

 ## v0.2.1
 - Added support for the creation of an input accessory view within SwiftUI.
     - Call .inputAccessory and build the view.